robmarkcole/HASS-rest-image-process/README.md

 ## machinebox.io
 [machinebox.io](https://machinebox.io/) are machine learning models bundled in a Docker image and exposed via a local rest API.
 The [Tagbox](https://machinebox.io/docs/tagbox/recognizing-images) model can be used to classify images.

-## This custom component
-This custom component will simply perform the work of the example script [simple_request.py](https://github.com/jrosebr1/simple-keras-rest-api/blob/master/simple_request.py) (edited version shown below).
-The component wraps this script up as an image processing component that can be configured to process images captured by a configured home-assistant camera.

-First run your image processing server, following [the instructions to install here](https://github.com/jrosebr1/simple-keras-rest-api#) and start the server with ```python run_keras_server.py```.

-Add the following to your home-assistant config:
+To use this component with machinebox.io, run the [tagbox container](https://machinebox.io/docs/tagbox) then add the following to your home-assistant config:
 ```yaml
 image_processing:
   - platform: rest_api